inkling/hipfab/README.md

 ## Check Room

 You can also use Hipfab to check to see if someone is in a particular Hipchat room.
-This can be used to make sure that someone who is in charge of a deployment is online and ready to verify the deploymentst.
+This can be used to make sure that someone who is in charge of a deployment is online and ready to verify the deployments.

 ### Usage